ZephyrStudio/ZephyrJS/docs/documentation/Particles.md

 <p>A well-optimized and heavily-customizable particle emission system.</p>

 <p><pre><code>{
-    life: How far the particles last in pixels
     direction: The direction (in radians) that the particles move.
+    distance: How far the particles travel in total pixels
+    life: In milliseconds, how long it takes for particles to reach the distance
     maxCount: The target total number of particles to be emitting.
     speed: How fast the particles move to end of life.
     spawn: A relative {x,y} where particles will be created.
-    spread: The angle (in radians) of particle dispersion. step(): Progresses particle emission animation }</code></pre>
+    spread: The angle (in radians) of particle dispersion. step(elapsedMS): Progresses particle emission animation }</code></pre>
 <em>Standard ParticleEmitter Sprite.
 This also includes the standard properties of a Pixi ParticleContainer.</em></p>